It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

-	It is particularly common in people with a history of atopic eczema.
+It is widespread in people with a history of atopic eczema.

-Hand dermatitis is particularly common in the cleaning, catering, metalworking, hairdressing, healthcare, housework, painting, and mechanical industries.
+Hand dermatitis is widespread in the cleaning, catering, metalworking, hairdressing, healthcare, housework, painting, and mechanical industries.

 This is primarily due to contact with irritants, but specific contact allergies can contribute.

-Risk factors for hand dermatitis include the use of latex gloves, chemical exposure, and frequent hand washing .
+Risk factors for hand dermatitis include latex gloves, chemical exposure, and frequent hand washing.

-Health professionals, machinists, housekeepers, and estheticians are examples of people who are at higher risk of developing symptoms.
+Health professionals, machinists, housekeepers, and estheticians are examples of people at higher risk of developing symptoms.

-Other predictive factors include a history of childhood eczema and female gender.
+Other predictive factors include a history of childhood eczema and the female gender.